NickAkincilar/SQL_to_Snowflake_Export_Tool/README.md

 <br>
 <br>
 The tool will create Schema, Tables & optionally transfer data with proper data type mappings and conversions for date & binary formats.

-- **6/23/2021 AddedRedshift as a separate Source using RedShift ODBC Drivers**
+- **6/23/2021 Added Redshift as a separate Source using RedShift ODBC Drivers**
 - **2/9/2021 Added SAP/Hana as Source**
 - **12/20/2020 Added PostGres as Source**
 - **12/18/2020 Added Proxy Server option for Snowflake**